hakierspejs/ksiemgowy/docs/_sphinx/introduction.rst

-Most hackerspaces solve the problem of bookkeeping with the aid of `screen scraping`_, but the author was worried about raising eyebrows when their program automatically logged in using a script.
+Most hackerspaces solve the problem of bookkeeping with the aid of `screen scraping`_, but the author was worried about raising eyebrows when their program automatically logged in to the bank using a script.
 Because of that, it was decided to look for passive ways of detecting that a transfer was mode.

 mBank, the bank in which Hakierspejs has an account, has daily billing updates, which is a perfect match for this scenario.
 Should this feature be enabled,